Superflows-AI/docs/docs/getting-started/build-copilot.md

 ## 1. Requirements

-If you'd like to build your own copilot, make sure you have the following requirements in place:

 - **API specification**.
     - Superflows accepts **Open API Specification** in json format, a widely used open standard for API Specificiations.
 Full details can be found on our [API Spec requirements page](../connecting-your-api/api-spec-requirements)
     - If you are unsure whether you have an API specification or what format it is in, you should contact your developer team or our support team